furechan/pydev-toy/README.md

 ## Installation

-The tool is best installed as a script in a separate ennvironment using `pipx` or `uv tool`.
+The `pydev` tool is best installed as a script in a separate ennvironment using `pipx` or `uv tool`.

 ```console
 pipx install git+https://github.com/furechan/pydev-tool.git